bgromov/TelloSwift/README.md

 - `func hover()` — cancels the current position target.
 Same as `cancelGoTo()`.
 - `func emergency()` — sends emergency command that immediately kills the motors (*known bug*: the command fails sometimes).

-The TelloKit reports the states and sensors data using Apple's [Combine](https://developer.apple.com/documentation/combine) publishers.
+The TelloSwift reports the states and sensors data using Apple's [Combine](https://developer.apple.com/documentation/combine) publishers.
 All the sensor measurements are reported in SI units, i.e. [m], [m/s], etc. The following public publishers are available:

 - `var connectionState: Status<ConnectionState>` (repeated values are ignored) — connection state.
 - `var flightState: Status<FlightState>` (repeated values are ignored) — flight state.